--9- p SB 3

-29751.
+- SEC.
+16. Section 29751 of the Public Resources Code is amended to read: - 29751.
 A majority of the voting members of the commission shall constitute a quorum for the transaction of the business of the commission.
 A majority vote of the voting members-present shall be required to take action with respect to any matter unless otherwise specified in this division.
-The vote of each member shall be individually recorded.

-SEC.
-17. Section 29752 of the Public Resources Code is amended to read:

-29752.
-The commission shall adopt its own rules, regulations, and procedures necessary for its organization and operation, and shall conduct its meeting in compliance with the Bagley-Keene Open Meeting Act (Article 9 (commencing with Section 11120) of Chapter 1 of Part 1 of Division 3 of Title 2 of the Government Code).

-SEC.
-18. Section 29753 of the Public Resources Code is repealed.
+The vote of each member shall be individually recorded. - SEC.
+17. Section 29752 of the Public Resources Code is amended to read: - 29752.
+The commission shall adopt its own rules, regulations, and procedures necessary for its organization and operation, and shall conduct its meetings in compliance with the Bagley-Keene Open Meeting Act (Article 9 (commencing with Section 11120) of Chapter 1 of Part 1 of Division 3 of Title 2 of the Government Code). - SEC.
+18. Section 29753 of the Public Resources Code is repealed. - 29753.

-29753.
 The commission shall appoint agricultural, environmental, and recreational advisory committees for the purpose of providing the commission with timely comments, advice, and information.
 The commission may appoint committees from its membership or may appoint additional advisory committees from members of other interested public agencies and private groups.
-The commission shall seek advice and recommendations from advisory committees appointed by local government which are involved in subject matters affecting the delta.

-SEC.
-19. Section 29753 is added to the Public Resources Code, to read:

-29753. (a) The commission shall appoint at least one advisory committee to provide recommendations regarding the diverse interests within the Delta.
+The commission shall seek advice and recommendations from advisory committees appointed by local government which are involved in subject matters affecting the delta. - 31 SEC.
+19. Section 29753 is added to the Public Resources Code, 32 to read: - 29753. (a) The commission shall appoint at least one advisory committee to provide recommendations regarding the diverse interests within the Delta.
 At a minimum, the advisory committees shall include representatives of state agencies and other stakeholders with interests in the Delta's ecosystem, water supply, and socioeconomic sustainability, including, but not limited to, its recreational, agricultural, flood control, environmental, and water resources, and state, local, and utility infrastructure.
 The commission shall encourage participation of various federal agencies, including the United States Bureau of Reclamation, the United States Fish and Wildlife Service, the United States Army Corps of Engineers, and others as appropriate.